-If you are able to stay in one of the stunning San Francisco apartments offered by thesqua.re you’ll be in the right place to appreciate it.
+If you are able to stay in one of the stunning San Francisco accommodation offered by thesqua.re you’ll be in the right place to appreciate it.

 It is also on of the most diverse cities in the US, a national and international hub for the LGBT community with an unforgettable nightlife and bars and restaurants that set rather than follow trends.

 Nearby it has one of the most famous and well respected wine regions in the Napa Valley and aside from leisure activities, it is also home to some of the world’s biggest companies.
 Apple, Facebook and Google have headquarters just along the coast at Silicon Valley.